 Definition: Summary statistics showing ownership by vessel type/company, sales stats by year/number/$, fleet stats.

 Companies: Search and compare owners by vessel type and live / on order fleet size.

 Sales Stats: View a breakdown of total value of annual sales and overall fleet by vessel type.

 Fleet Stats: Definition of vessel types, overall fleet size, average age and total market value.
-Split the fleet by live and newbuild orders for each ship type.
+Split the fleet by live and newbuild orders for each vessel type.
 See the number of future and past deliveries by year.